 What is Cybersecurity?

-Cybersecurity is the protection of internet-connected systems such as hardware, software, and data from cyber-threats and attacks.
-The practice is used by individuals and enterprises to protect against unauthorized access to data centers and other computerized systems.
+Cybersecurity protects internet-connected systems such as hardware, software, and data from cyber threats and attacks.
+Individuals and enterprises use the practice to protect against unauthorized access to data centers and other computerized systems.

 Cyber Threats?

-This is popularly known as cyber-attacks or hacks, a cyber-threat is an attempt to expose, alter, disable, destroy, steal, or gain unauthorized access to or make unauthorized use of an asset.
+These are popularly known as cyber-attacks or hacks.
+A cyber threat is an attempt to expose, alter, disable, destroy, steal, or gain unauthorized access to or make unauthorized use of an asset.

 Forms of Cyber Attacks